Plumbing Inspection Cost: What to Expect & When You Need One

 Aging Homes and Recurring Problems

-Homes over 20 years old should receive annual professional plumbing inspections.
+Homes over 20 years old should receive professional plumbing inspections every two years at minimum, with annual checks recommended for properties 30+ years old or with original galvanized or cast iron piping.
 As your home ages, pipes corrode, fixtures wear out, and small leaks develop into major problems.
 If you're experiencing recurring issues like frequent clogs, persistent low water pressure, or mysterious water stains, these are red flags signaling the need for immediate inspection.

 Tree roots pose a particular threat to older properties.
 Mature trees can infiltrate sewer lines, causing blockages and structural damage that only camera inspection can reveal.
-Properties with large trees near sewer lines should consider biennial camera inspections to catch root intrusion early.
+Properties with large trees near sewer lines should consider sewer scopes every one to two years to catch root intrusion early.

 Preventive Maintenance Schedules

-Professional plumbers recommend routine inspections every one to two years for most homes.
-This preventive approach identifies minor issues before they become costly repairs.
+A solid preventive plumbing maintenance routine pairs DIY checks with periodic professional inspections every one to two years for most homes.
+This approach identifies minor issues before they become costly repairs.
 Your maintenance schedule should be more frequent if your home has specific characteristics:

 • Rental properties: Annually or more frequent

 Seasonal timing matters too.
-Scheduling an inspection in early January, before peak winter, helps you address vulnerabilities like exposed pipes that could freeze or holiday-stressed systems showing wear.
+Scheduling an inspection in early winter, before the deepest cold sets in, helps you address vulnerabilities like exposed pipes that could freeze or holiday-stressed systems showing wear.
+A month-by-month annual plumbing maintenance guide can help you plan around weather and usage patterns.

 Don't Wait for Warning Signs